What are the Rotheneuf Carved Rocks?

-The Abbé Fouré carved a beautiful chapel on the northern side of the cliff.
+The Abbé Fouré also carved a beautiful chapel on the northern side of the cliff.

 It overlooks the Paradise Chasm where the Rotheneuf Clan sought protection from St-Budoc before going to sea!

-It is amusing to think how all these crooks who apparently feared neither God nor man should have been so superstitious!
+Amazingly, these crooks who apparently feared neither God nor man were superstitious!

 Rotheneuf Carved Rocks – Issues

-It will be necessary in the short-term to restrain random access to the Rotheneuf Carved Rocks and delineate paths if we want to protect and preserve them.
+Therefore, it will soon be necessary to restrain random access to the Rotheneuf Carved Rocks and delineate paths in order to protect and preserve them.

 Coordinates and map Rotheneuf carved rocks: Lat 48.686057 – Long -1.968023